 Applying as an International Exchange Student

-The International Student Exchange (ISE) program at FIU is only open to students at our partner institutions.
+The International Student Exchange (ISE) program at FIU is only open to students at our partner institutions who are nominated by the home institution to participate in the program.
 Click below to see the complete list of institutions that have partnered with FIU.

 If you do not see your school, then you are not eligible to participate in FIU’s ISE program at this time.
 You may want to consider applying as an international student to earn your degree at FIU.